muse254/harness/README.md

 # harness

-This project provides any valid canister with the ability to arbiter canister computations to any device that can provide compute.
+This project creates a system that allows a project to use decentralized devices as it's cloud.
+This is possible with the use of an internet computer as the load balancer and proxy.

 > Work in progress